 For applications or more information,

-The Department of Theatre supports about 13 graduate students on half-time assistantships paying about $9000 for nine months.
+The Department of Theatre supports graduate students on half-time assistantships paying $15,000 to $18,000 for nine months.
 Holders of half-time graduate teaching or research assistantships are eligible for a full tuition waver.

 Theatre graduate students are eligible to compete for graduate fellowships, which pay a stipend either in addition to a graduate assistantship or in lieu of one.

 The Graduate School also sponsors Gus T. Ridgel Fellowships.
 This program is intended to increase the number of underrepresented minority Americans (African Americans, Hispanic Americans and American Indians/Alaskan Native Americans) enrolled in and successfully completing graduate programs.
 The Office of Fellowships and Graduate Student Affairs also offers special merit and minority fellowships.

 Theatre Department doctoral students may be assigned to:

 Please examine these brief descriptions and inform us which of the tasks you feel best qualified to carry out; try to explain why you're qualified.
 Cite formal training and work experience; also indicate which jobs you'd most like to do even though you may not feel qualified.
 Your prompt response will enable us to complete our analysis of your application.
 Please note that the policy of the Theatre Department is to rotate graduate assistants through most of the positions above, meaning you may not be assigned your first choice when you enter the program.
 This rotation is designed to build your resume.